Susan Smalley

 Susan Smalley is an American behavioral geneticist, writer and activist.
 The co-author of Fully Present: The Science, Art, and Practice of Mindfulness, she is the founder of the UCLA Mindful Awareness Research Center at the Jane and Terry Semel Institute for Neuroscience and Human Behavior (MARC), and professor emerita in the department of psychiatry and biobehavioral sciences at UCLA.
 Her research centers on the genetic basis of childhood-onset behavior disorders, such as ADHD, and the cognitive and emotional impact of mindfulness meditation on health and wellbeing.
 She has published more than 100 peer-reviewed papers and lectured globally on the genetics of human behavior and the science of mindfulness.

 Career

-PTK Capital, Roswell, Cell-Ed
+PTK Capital

 Smalley is the co-founder of PTK Capital, an investment fund that invests in early stage companies and venture capital funds.
 The firm's investment activities focus on transformative companies in the areas of Entertainment, Food and Wellness.
 PTK Capital supports "people and ideas with the potential to significantly benefit the human condition."